Embracing the Summer Allergy Season

-Spring time allergy season is right around the corner.
-According to the Center for Disease Control (CDC), allergies are the sixth leading cause of chronic illness in the U.S. with an annual cost in excess of $18 billion.
-More than 50 million Americans suffer from allergies each year.
-In their 2014 National Health Interview Survey (NHIS) the CDC estimates that 8.4% of U.S. children under the age of 18 suffered from hay fever.
+As we approach the summer allergy season, it’s important to acknowledge that allergies have become a significant health concern in the United States.
+According to the Center for Disease Control (CDC), allergies rank as the sixth leading cause of chronic illness in the country, with an annual cost exceeding $18 billion.
+Surprisingly, more than 50 million Americans suffer from allergies each year.
+The CDC’s 2014 National Health Interview Survey (NHIS) estimated that 8.4% of children under 18 in the U.S. experienced hay fever.

-Acupuncture as an alternative to medication is a great way to avoid these negative side effects.
-Treatment can reduce inflammation in the sinus, alleviate congestion, postnasal drip, and ear aches, as well as reduce itchy, watery eyes.
+Choosing acupuncture as an alternative to medication offers a great way to avoid these negative side effects.
+Acupuncture treatments can effectively reduce sinus inflammation, alleviate congestion, postnasal drip, earaches, and soothe itchy, watery eyes.

-Chinese herbal formulas can be used in conjunction with acupuncture treatment to relieve allergy symptoms.
-Where over-the-counter medications attempt to treat a variety of symptoms simultaneously, these traditional herbal remedies can target the specific symptoms exhibited by an individual allergy sufferer.
-Chinese herbs are very safe and easy to take.
-The capsules are often the size of a small vitamin and are taken two to three times a day.
-Chinese herbs can only be prescribed by a licensed acupuncturist with training in Chinese herbal formulas.
+In conjunction with acupuncture, Chinese herbal formulas can be utilized to relieve allergy symptoms.
+Unlike over-the-counter medications that aim to address multiple symptoms simultaneously, these traditional herbal remedies target specific symptoms unique to each individual allergy sufferer.
+Chinese herbs are safe and easy to take, typically in the form of small capsules, which are ingested two to three times a day.
+It’s important to note that Chinese herbs can only be prescribed by a licensed acupuncturist with proper training in Chinese herbal formulas.

-Often overlooked, dietary restrictions can be very helpful in reducing or eliminating seasonal allergy symptoms.
-Removing dairy, sugar and white flour from the diet can decrease the amount of inflammation and congestion in the body.
-Many people struggle to eliminate inflammatory foods from their diet but the rewards are great if you can make these changes.
-In addition to relieving the allergy symptoms removing these foods can also help reduce joint pain.
+Often underestimated, dietary adjustments can significantly reduce or even eliminate seasonal allergy symptoms.
+Eliminating dairy, sugar, and white flour from your diet can help decrease inflammation and congestion in the body.
+While it may be challenging for some to remove inflammatory foods, the rewards are substantial for those who can make these changes.
+In addition to relieving allergy symptoms, avoiding these foods can also alleviate joint pain.